KonradWohlfahrt/GlowtieV2/README.md

 ***
 # 3D Printing
 Depending on your application you want to print `Glowtie` or `Glowtie Slot`, both upside down with support enabled.
-The `Bumper` is optional, but will make it look better and offers protection.
+The `Bumper` is optional but will make it look better and offers protection.
+The `Diffuser` can only be placed on the bumper and will hide the pcb as well as diffuse the leds.
+This makes the Glowtie look more elegant!
+Keep in mind that if you want to access the buttons, print `Diffuser Cutout` and the corresponding button raiser.

 ![ButtonCase](https://github.com/KonradWohlfahrt/GlowtieV2/blob/main/images/GlowtieV2_Button.jpg)
 _case for button_